chrisdone/website/hakyll/posts/twitter-problem-loeb.markdown

 ## Update with comonads & pointed lists

-Michael Zuser pointed out another cool insight from _[Comonads and reading from the future](http://blog.sigfpe.com/2007/02/comonads-and-reading-from-future.html?showComment=1171056660000#c2284986681058924897)_
+Mel Zuser pointed out another cool insight from _[Comonads and reading from the future](http://blog.sigfpe.com/2007/02/comonads-and-reading-from-future.html?showComment=1171056660000#c2284986681058924897)_
 (Dan Piponi’s blog is a treasure trove!) that while `loeb` lets you look at the _whole_ container, giving you